getchip/PocketCHIP-Docs/source/includes/_advanced.md

   scan on
 ```

-which will start printing MAC addresses and names (if available) of bluetooth devices in your vicinity.
+which will start printing MAC addresses and names (if available) of Bluetooth devices in your vicinity.

 ```shell
 [NEW] Device 15:03:26:A0:26:26 SK032B02-2626